VisionSystemsInc/vsi_common/README.md

 * J.U.S.T. - J.U.S.T.
 Useful Simple Tasking

-  * `just` utilizes a number of vsi_common scripts create a bash script to easily any number of "targets", similar to a Makefile, but in the language of bash instead.
+  * `just` utilizes a number of vsi_common scripts create a bash script to easily any number of "targets", similar to a Makefile (minus dependencies), but in the language of bash instead.
 With extra emphasis on fixing all the small docker-compose issues that can't be solved blindly in the sandbox, e.g. matching host user and group ids or using nfs mounts with squash root.
   * Currently, the easiest way to interface with `just` is to add vsi_common as a submodule to your project.
   * To run the `just` wizard, you can: